EndPointCorp/end-point-blog/2020/10/27/craft-a-cms-for-developers.html.md

 </html>
 ```

-The only noteworthy aspect of this template is how we are injecting the data that we defined in the backend into this template.
+The only noteworthy aspect of this template is how we are injecting the data that we defined in the back end into this template.
 We do so by using the double curly bracket syntax to reference the `entry` variable.
 This is provided to Twig by Craft and it contains all the fields that we defined for our entries in the "News" section.

 With that done, save and visit any of the entries you created and you'll see something like this: